-At Spark Academy we eat in the classrooms, because we do not have a cafeteria.
+At Spark Academy we eat in designated classrooms at lunchtime, because we do not have a cafeteria.
 It is important that students clean their areas before and after they eat.
 They are not allowed to have food or drinks near the computers and all water bottles must have a closed top.